sdemchenko/kyiv-table-tennis/schedule_en.md

 * 09:00 am - 03:00 pm.
 "Orion".
 A ladder competition.
 * 10:00 am - 01:00 pm.
 "KRSP".
 A ladder competition.
 * 05:00 pm - 10:30 pm.
 "Volia".
 A ladder competition.
-  * October 29: ❌ (the club is fully booked by "Orion @ Volia" tournament)
+  * October 29: ❌ (all tables are reserved for "Orion @ Volia" tournament)
 * 05:00 pm - 07:30 pm.
 Drahomanov University Sports Complex.
 A ladder competition.
 * 05:30 pm - 08:00 pm.
 "Pechersk".
 A ladder competition.
 * 06:00 pm - 08:30 pm.
 "Himars".
 Games in a group.